Salmon (band): History

 The band had its roots in the early 1990s Bay Area funk metal scene, which also included artists such as Limbomaniacs, Primus and Psychefunkapus.
 Before Salmon formed, vocalist Lawrence Martinez and drummer Pat Ruiz played together in a short-lived funk group called Dutch Courage.
 The band were described as having a "goofball" sound.
 After Dutch Courage split, they formed "Groovalistic Salmon" with guitarist Aaron Goodwin and bass player Tom Walker, sticking firmly to the funk sound of Dutch Courage.
 They soon dropped "Groovalistic" from their name, and one of the first compositions they wrote under the Salmon moniker was a rap metal song about The Flintstones.
 The song became a favorite at shows, and fans asked them to write more songs like the Flintstones song, which they did.
 They developed a dedicated following in rural cities near the Bay Area, including Gilroy and Morgan Hill.
 Once relocating to San Jose, Salmon became one of the most popular local acts in that area.
 They won the Cactus Jam Night competition, played the main stage at the 1994 SoFA Street Fair and landed gigs at the historic Fillmore in San Francisco.
 Their first recording was a demo tape titled Gracias Mijo, which regularly sold out at local record stores.
 Some of the artists they performed with in the mid-1990s include 311, Deftones, Korn, No Doubt, Papa Roach, Sublime and Suicidal Tendencies.
 Their first full-length album Flourished with Candies was released in 1995, through San Francisco label Entropy.
 Following the release of Flourished with Candies, their manager Gary Avila helped them sign with the recently formed national label Red Ant.
-The Los Angeles-based label was founded in July 1996 by Al Teller, formerly of MCA Records, and had more than $100 million dollars in financing via Wasserstein Perella, an investment bank.
+The Los Angeles-based label was founded in July 1996 by Al Teller, formerly of MCA Records, and had more than $100 million in financing via Wasserstein Perella, an investment bank.
 They were mainly focusing on alternative and urban music, having also signed acts such as Cheap Trick, My Life with the Thrill Kill Kult and Slo Burn.
 Red Ant released Salmon's second album Paco...
 Drop the Chicken on February 12, 1997, and at the time, the band said that the album title was meant to be humorous and didn't have a specific meaning.